danking/hail-cloud-docs/how-to-cloud-with-hail.md

-do not need to have read the [Overview](https://hail.is/docs/0.2/overview/index.html), but if you find yourself confused by Hail expressions or unsure how to use Hail to solve your problem, read through that.
+do not need to have read the [Overview](https://hail.is/docs/0.2/overview/index.html), but if you find yourself confused by Hail expressions or unsure how to use Hail to solve your problem, read through the [Overview] page.

 ## Hail on the Cloud

-This document will focus entirely on running Hail in GCP, though it is possible to run Hail on any Spark cluster whether Cloud-based or on-premises.
+This document will focus entirely on running Hail in the Google Cloud Platform (GCP), though it is possible to run Hail on any Spark cluster whether Cloud-based or on-premises/locally.

 The Hail Python library sends Hail jobs to a Spark cluster.
 A Spark cluster is a collection of machines for processing very large amounts of data.
 Every Spark